jeisonroa1/NotificationsHR-API/README.md

-# NotificationsHR-API
-This is a API for the Notifications Human Resources Application.
-Performed in Java (Spring).
+# Notifications Rest API for HR Application

+## Requirements

+	* Java Development Kit (JDK) v.8
+	* Apache Maven

+## How to run the application

+	* Open a console and write the command below:
+		> mvn spring-boot:run